Kinfolk - Sean Dietrich - ★★★★.½

 💖 Without getting into spoilers, Emily’s pov offers us an interesting insight into fear, stress, acceptance, and hope in case of a medical emergency.
 Her track becomes a tad too simplistic at times, but it fits the tone of the book.

 💖 The historical references are brilliant.
-Though I am not a savvy as a US reader would be about US history, I still relished the insights offered by the writing without its getting judgemental or political.
+Though I am not as savvy about US history as a US reader would be, I still relished the insights offered by the writing without its getting judgemental or political.

 💖 The writing is stunning.
 Everything is so vividly described that I had no trouble picturing the characters as well as the setting.
 I relished the author’s prowess with words.
 His metaphors were especially apt.
 If this had not been an audiobook, I would have highlighted quite a few quotes.